bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-piv.md

 ***If you chose "Certify with Visible Signature":***

-* In addition to any optionsl settings you enabled, you'll also see options for "Permitted Actions After Certifying" and "Review document content that may affect signing."
+* In addition to any optional settings you enabled, you'll also see options for "Permitted Actions After Certifying" and "Review document content that may affect signing."
      * Permitted Actions allow you to determine whether anyone is allowed to make any kind of changes after you've certified the document.
 You can optionally allow other people to fill out any forms in the document and provide their own signatures, or also allow them to make annotations on the document.
      * The "Review" button will show you a list of all of the properties of the PDF document that could create problems for certifying the document.
 These are items that *could* cause a document to be rendered "invalid" due to having changed AFTER you certified it.
 Review these carefully before taking action from the prompts on-screen.